Christianson ends winless streak at Dacotah Speedway

 It’s been a long time coming for Drew Christianson.

-The Minot driver finally made it back to the winner’s circle at Dacotah Speedway on Friday night, snapping a long winless streak at the Mandan track.
+The Minot driver finally made it back to the winner’s circle at Dacotah Speedway last Friday night, snapping a long winless streak at the Mandan track.

 Christianson led the final six laps and took the checkered flag in the IMCA Modifieds feature, his first victory at the track since 2017.